pedrosantos1403/CI-Algorithms/README.md

 ## Computational Intelligence

-This repository contains projects developed by me and [Vinícius Nascimento]()
+This repository contains projects developed by me and [vnszero](https://github.com/vnszero) for the Computational Intelligence subject from CEFET-MG.